Why Transfer Shared Drive to OneDrive?

 - MultCloud is able to perform tasks offline in background, which means you can even shut down your computer after the Cloud Transfer task starts.

-- As a free user of MultCloud, you will get 30 GB free data traffic to transfer data through clouds.
+- As a free user of MultCloud, you will get 5 GB free data traffic every month to transfer data through clouds.

 - If you want to transfer all the data from Shared Drive to OneDrive or you have the demand to frequently transfer data between clouds, you can upgrade to premium plan.
-Then you will acquire data traffic from 150 GB per month to unlimited for lifetime with lightning-fast transfer speed.
+Then you will acquire more data traffic with lightning-fast transfer speed.

 Method 2.
 Transfer Shared Drive to OneDrive by "Copy to"

 Step 1.
 Open a Shared Drive from the left “My Cloud Drives” list in MultCloud.